 Our focus is on ensuring the school has an effective communications strategy.
 This is aimed at providing clear, accessible information for students and their families, and also ensuring a strong profile in the local community.

 In consultation with parents/caregivers we are upgrading our communications channels with continued improvements to website content, including more information relating to Board activities and decisions.
-As part of the communication channels enhancements, a new, clearer and more concise digital newsletter is being launched in 2018.
+As part of the communication channels enhancements, a new, clearer and more concise digital newsletter was successfully launched in 2018.

 The School Environment Committee is responsible for ensuring that St Benedict’s School buildings and surrounds are safe and fit for purpose.
 The School Environment Committee works with the Principal and school leadership about plans for the school each year and with the Archdiocese to develop the 10 year property plan for the school.
 Though the land and buildings are owned by the Archdiocese of Wellington (Archbishop John Dew) the school Board of Trustees are required to maintain its upkeep and work with the Archdiocese to plan for future developments.